Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 The purpose of this section is not to call out PW specifically or exclusively.
 It’s a great resource.
 I’m glad it existed for 17 years and I’m glad its 600+ episodes live on for new polyamorous folks to find.
 But I do think this tagline is an example of a wider narrative within the polyamorous community.

-I understand the purpose of phrases like this.
+I understand the purpose of catchphrases like “it’s not all about the sex.”
 Mainstream society aggressively sexualises non-monogamy and casts aspersions on our collective character as a result (itself a form of slut-shaming).
 In much the same way that LGBTQ+ identities had to fight to be seen as more than sexual fetishes, non-monogamists are now fighting a similar battle.
-But, in striving for this more nuanced recognition of our identities, we must be careful not to shame those for whom sex does play an important role in their non-monogamy.
+But, in striving for this more nuanced recognition of our identities, we must be careful not to shame those for whom sex does play an important role in their polyamory.

 Some people are non-monogamous, in part, to have more sex and to experience more sexual variety.
 As long as those people are honest with their lovers and taking reasonable steps to be safe and considerate partners?
 I do not think there’s a damn thing wrong with that.